 Stages of Gum Disease

 The close up shot of the gums of this normal dog are how the gums should look.
-Click on it to enlarge, and look at the detail of the gingiva (where the gums meet the tooth), and how adhered the gingiva is to the tooth).
+Click on them to enlarge, and look at the detail of the gingiva (where the gums meet the tooth), and how adhered the gingiva is to the tooth).
+This is the way the teeth and gums should look.

 There are 4 stages of periodontal disease.
 The first stage occurs when bacteria cause an invisible film of plaque to form on the teeth.
 The bacteria react with minerals and other debris that accumulate in the oral cavity, eventually causing tartar.
 You learned about his already in the biofilms section.